-- One of the most prevalent explanations is that brood parasites birds increase the chances of raising a greater number of offspring per year with less or no effort.
-This explanation is particularly valid in bird species with nidicolous chicks, that is, chicks that depend on the parents for food and protection to survive during the first weeks of life.
+- One of the most prevalent explanations is that brood parasite birds increase the chances of raising more offspring per year with less or no effort.
+This explanation is particularly valid in bird species with nidicolous chicks: chicks that depend on the parents for food and protection to survive during the first weeks of life.

-- Another possibility is that parasitic birds are pairs that could not get a quality territory or were displaced from their territory and that the only possibility of breeding their chicks is to lay their eggs in nests located in quality territories and thus increase the chances of success in his progeny.
+- Another possibility is that parasitic birds are pairs that could not get a quality territory or were displaced from their territory.
+The only chance of breeding their chicks is to lay their eggs in nests located in quality territories.

-- Another idea suggests that brood parasitism is a stable evolutionary strategy at the population level, with benefits similar to those of raising their own offspring.
+- Another idea suggests that brood parasitism is a stable evolutionary strategy at the population level, with benefits similar to raising their own offspring.

-- It is also considered that brood parasitism in birds is a way to diminish competition among nestlings in a nest.
-That is to say, a pair that would raise four chicks in a nest, place two eggs in the nest of another bird and only have to raise two chicks.
+- It is also considered that brood parasitism in birds helps diminish competition among nestlings in a nest.
+That is to say, a pair that would raise four chicks in a nest, place two eggs in the nest of another bird, and only have to raise two chicks.

 Do Brood Parasitic Species have Preferences for Certain Types of Nests?

 - Inter-specific parasitism: Occurs when a brood parasite species use nests of other species to lay their egg.
-In some cases, the parasitic species have a preference for nests of certain species and tend to lay their eggs in such nests more often than in other species.
+In some cases, the parasitic species prefer certain host species and tend to lay their eggs in such nests more often than in other species.

-Thrush Parasito Gigante (Molothrus oryzivorus) inspecting a nest the Oropendola (Psaracolius sp.)
-With the intention of placing an egg.
+Giant Cowbird (Molothrus oryzivorus) inspecting an oropendola (Psaracolius sp.) to lay an egg.
 Photo: Carlos Bran.